 Angora wool is a fluffy fibre that comes from the soft, thick coats of angora rabbits.
-It is considered a ‘luxury’ fibre, along with other wool such as cashmere and mohair (Angora goats are used to produce mohair and not Angora Wool).
+It is considered a ‘luxury’ fibre, along with other wool such as cashmere, mohair and Alpaca.
+(Angora goats are used to produce mohair and not Angora Wool).
 Angora rabbits suffer tremendously during the process of collecting the wool, which is why we would always advise avoiding angora wool and shopping for animal-free alternatives.
 There is no cruelty-free way of keeping Angora rabbits.

 Where Is Angora Wool Produced?